-As the new formula for calculating universal service support is developed, there is a question about what happens to the funding mechanisms now in place.
-The Act specifies that the existing LinkUp and Lifeline Assistance program be kept intact.
-At this point, that program consists of the IXCs paying into the program based on presubscribed lines; the ILECs are reimbursed based on actual provision of LinkUp and Lifeline Assistance.
+this point, that program consists of the IXCs paying into the program based on presubscribed lines; the ILECs are reimbursed based on actual provision of LinkUp and Lifeline Assistance.
 This program may need to be extended to include all new ETCs as receivers of support and all telecommunications carriers as contributors.
 If that is the case, a different basis for determining contribution will have to be derived since not all telecommunications carriers have presubscribed lines.
-The future of programs such as the existing Universal Service Fund; the Long-Term Support payments which non-pooling ILECs pay into the NECA carrier common line pool; and the Dial Equipment Minute (DEM)
+The future of programs such as the existing Universal Service Fund; the Long-Term Support payments which non-pooling ILECs pay into the NECA carrier these support mechanisms are needed to maintain universal service in high-cost and rural areas they will be reflected in the new calculations regarding the cost of providing universal service.
+If the result of the new support calculations is the instant loss of a substantial amount of the subsidy flows which existing LECs, especially rural telephone companies, have come to rely on, some transition period may need to be formulated.
+The 1996 Act, because of the exceptions it provides for rural telephone companies, suggests that such efforts would be in keeping with the spirit of the legislation.